lennard134/TicketToRideLAMAS/index.md

 and update its knowledge every round in which cards are drawn.
 Additionally, agents could draw certain cards to mislead agents that use knowledge about drawn cards.
 Hence, due to its complexity, we assume that no knowledge is acquired from drawing train cards.

+Knowing all cards in the game give an immense advantage in being able to remove worlds

 hadden ook alleen kunnen zeggen wie we blocken en niet welke route van wie